What are the key statistics about breast cancer?

 Breast cancer is the most common cancer among American women, except for skin cancers.
 About 1 in 8 (12%) women in the US will develop invasive breast cancer during their lifetime.

-The American Cancer Society's estimates for breast cancer in the United States are for 2013:
+The American Cancer Society's estimates for breast cancer in the United States for 2016 are:

-After increasing for more than 2 decades, female breast cancer incidence rates began decreasing in 2000, then dropped by about 7% from 2002 to 2003.
-This large decrease was thought to be due to the decline in use of hormone therapy after menopause that occurred after the results of the Women's Health Initiative were published in 2002.
-This study linked the use of hormone therapy to an increased risk of breast cancer and heart diseases.
-Incidence rates have been stable in recent years.
+After increasing for more than 20 years, breast cancer incidence rates in women began decreasing in 2000, and dropped by about 7% from 2002 to 2003.
+This large decrease was thought to be because fewer women used hormone therapy after menopause after the results of the Women's Health Initiative were published in 2002.
+This study linked using hormone therapy to an increased risk of breast cancer and heart diseases.

-At this time there are more than 2.9 million breast cancer survivors in the United States.
+At this time there are more than 2.8 million breast cancer survivors in the United States.
 (This includes women still being treated and those who have completed treatment.)
-Survival rates are discussed in the section “How is breast cancer staged?”
+Survival rates are discussed in “Breast cancer survival rates, by stage.”

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.

 Last Medical Review: 06/01/2016

 Last Revised: 09/13/2016